 This advice can be used in any profession, or as a volunteer, stay-at-home mom or dad, or retiree.

 It’s about playing your position FULLY.
 No holding back or just trying to get through it.
-If you just go through the motions, there is no momentum generated.
+If you just go through the motions, no momentum is generated.

 Most small business owners are lazy.
-Not lazy in the amount of actions they take.
-I mean lazy about their commitment to achieving the desired end result.
+Not lazy in the number of actions they take.
+I mean lazy about their commitment to achieving their desired end result.

 Employees do the same thing.
 They let stuff fall through the cracks.
 They like to blame Joe Blow for any breakdowns in their department.
-They are not thinking about the impact of each thing they do or conversation they have.
-They’re on automatic pilot.
-Just trying to get through the day.
+They’re not thinking about the impact of each thing they do or conversation they have.
+They’re on autopilot… just trying to get through the day.

-In my business, I am committed to taking a stand for ease and joy for my clients.
-I treat all of our customers as if they were million dollar clients.
-I don’t do this just because it makes good business sense, it’s because life is more fulfilling when I play my position like I mean it.
+In my business, I’m committed to taking a stand for ease and joy for my clients.
+I treat all of our customers as if they were million-dollar clients.
+I don’t do this just because it makes good business sense; it’s because life is more fulfilling when I play my position like I mean it.